 There are several alternative ways to pay, and you can even use the same companies that issue money orders (such as Western Union and MoneyGram) to get the job done.

 Alternative Ways to Pay

-Risk to Vendors
+Risk for Vendors

-Outside of the United States, there are a few companies that advertise money orders online, but their services are generally unavailable in the US, and overseas financial transactions are always risky.
+Outside of the United States, there are a few companies that advertise money orders online, but their services are generally unavailable in the U.S., and overseas financial transactions are always risky.